 It probably is for the vast majority of foreign travelers.
 They pick you up at your accommodation in one city and drop you at your place of lodging in the new town.
 I utilized this service from the airport in Guatemala City to Antigua.
 It was perfect.

-For many vagabonds, the private shuttle is better; because on local busses there is often close to zero English spoken, and there are sometimes not direct routes.
+For many vagabonds, the private shuttle is better; because on local buses they speak only Spanish, and there are often no direct routes.
 In addition, it can be awkward to carry too much luggage on the colectivos.

-All in all, taking the tourist shuttle bus on common routes is considerably easier, more comfortable and more practical for most drifters.
+All in all, taking the tourist shuttle bus on common routes is considerably easier, more comfortable and more practical for most wanderers.

-Have you taken local transportation in Central America?
+Have you used local transportation in Central America?
 Would you recommend it?

-Here are 121 photos from UNESCO Antigua, Guatemala.
+Here is the complete set ofphotos from UNESCO Antigua, Guatemala.